 Surviving family members cannot simply allege wrongful death; they must prove their claim against the defendant.

+When we can prove all four of these factors, we can pursue the at-fault party for money damages for your losses.
 Our legal team can gather the evidence needed to prove these elements of negligence in your case.

 What Type of Evidence Do I Need to Prove Negligence?